On evaluation of joint risk for non-negative multivariate risks under dependence uncertainty: Distortion joint risk measures

-Hence, if ignoring the $d$-monotonicity consideration about $\mu_C,$ then the alternative formulation for $\Gamma_{\mu_C}$ given in (\ref{3002}) is mathematically in accordance with the distortion risk measure for multivariate nonnegative risks given in Guillen et al. (2018, (5.1)), and also corresponds to multivariate distortion risk measures given in R\"{u}schendorf (2006, Section 3) and R\"{u}schendorf (2013, page 180).
-It should also be mentioned that, as pointed out by themselves in Guillen et al. (2018, Conclusions), they encountered somehow a difficulty in interpreting the resulting multivariate distortion risk measure in the scale and units of the original components of the vector of losses.
-We think that such a difficulty regarding interpretation is mainly due to the use of adopting the aspect of \textit{solvency capital}, for instance, see Guillen et al. (2018, page 47).
-Instead, from the \textit{liquidity shortfall} and \textit{joint risk} aspects, we can provide a sensible interpretation for the multivariate distortion joint risk measure $\Gamma_{\mu_C},$ as presented in the previous subsection.
-Note also that there is an essential distinction between the notions of \textit{solvency} and \textit{liquidity}, for example, see Hull (2015, page 488).
+which is in accordance with the distortion risk measure for nonnegative multivariate risks proposed by Guillen et al. (2018, Section 5), and also corresponds to the multivariate distortion risk measures proposed by R\"{u}schendorf (2006, Section 3) and R\"{u}schendorf (2013, page 180).
+Moreover, it is worth mentioning that, as pointed by Guillen et al. (2018, Introduction and Conclusions ), a potential drawback may be the difficulty in interpreting their distortion risk measures $\Gamma_{g}$.
+In the present paper, for the risk measures given by (\ref{3002}), we have provided a plausible interpretation from the viewpoints of \textit{joint risk measures}.
+In addition, we will also provide axiomatic characterization of the distortion joint risk measures given by (\ref{3002}), see Theorems 3.2 and 3.3 below.
+Taking the above considerations into account, the present study of distortion joint risk measures can be viewed as a meaningful complement to the study of Guillen et al. (2018).

-Now we are ready to state the main results of this subsection.
+Now, we are ready to state the main results of this subsection.

-{\bf Theorem 3.1} \ \ For any copula $C \in \sC,$ let $\mu_C$ be a given normalized and monotone set function on $\mathscr{S},$ which is $d$-monotone associated with $C$ and continuous from below associated with $C$.
-Then the multivariate distortion joint risk measure $\Gamma_{\mu_C}$ associated with $\{\mu_C;$ $C$ $\in$ $ \sC \}$ defined as in ($\ref{3001}$) is normalized and regular, and satisfies the properties (A2)-(A5).
+{\bf Theorem 3.1} \ \ Let $\mu$ be a normalized, $d$-monotone and continuous from below set function on $\mathscr{S}.$ Then the distortion joint risk measure $\Gamma_{\mu}$ defined by ($\ref{3001}$) (or equivalently, as in ($\ref{3002}$)) is normalized, and satisfies the Axioms (A1)-(A5).

-Theorem 3.1 says that if for any copula $C \in \sC,$ there is a normalized and monotone set function $\mu_C$ on $\sS$ which is $d$-monotone and continuous from below associated with $C$, then the multivariate distortion joint risk measure $\Gamma_{\mu_C}$ associated with $\{\mu_C;\ C \in \sC \}$ defined as in ($\ref{3001}$) is of the properties (A2)-(A5).
-Conversely, an interesting question is whether or not a normalized and regular functional $\Gamma$ on $\sX^d_+ \times \sC$ satisfying the properties (A2)-(A5) is of the form ($\ref{3001}$).
-Indeed, this question belongs to the issue of representations for multivariate joint risk measures.
-The following Theorem 3.2 positively answers this question.
+Next theorem provides an axiomatic characterization of the distortion joint risk measure $\Gamma_{\mu}$ defined as in ($\ref{3001}$) (or equivalently, as in ($\ref{3002}$)).